ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 ### Step 2 - Installing and Configuring the External Systems

-* Setup Prometheus for collecting metrics information by following section on [Setting up Prometheus](#setting-up-prometheus)
+* Set up Prometheus for collecting metrics information by following the section on [Setting up Prometheus](#setting-up-prometheus)
-* Setup Grafana to visualize metrics by following section on [Setting up Grafana](#setting-up-grafana)
+* Set up Grafana to visualize metrics by following the section on [Setting up Grafana](#setting-up-grafana)
-* Setup Jaeger analyze tracing as mentioned in section [Setting up Jaeger](#setting-up-the-jaeger-server)
+* Set up Jaeger analyze tracing as mentioned in the section [Setting up Jaeger](#setting-up-the-jaeger-server)
-* Setup Elastic Stack only if you are interested in analysing logs by following section on [Setting up Elastic Stack](#setting-up-elastic-stack)
+* Set up Elastic Stack only if you are interested in analysing logs by following the section on [Setting up Elastic Stack](#setting-up-elastic-stack)

 ### Step 3 - Creating a 'Hello World' Ballerina Service